 There are lots of ways for you to become a community contributor to the Mozilla quality team.

-Get started with IRC, the primary form of communication for members of the Mozilla community.
+Get started with Matrix, the primary form of communication for members of the Mozilla community.

 - All Mozilla projects use Bugzilla to track bugs.
 You will need to create an account with Bugzilla in order to report bugs and triage them.